-John Adams, with a disturbing insight into the nature of things, spoke plainly that all democracies eventually commit suicide.
-But it’s not just democracies, it’s all forms of human government that self-destruct, which would include all churches with its Nice Young Man, corporations, all John-and-Mary marriages, all social contracts of every sort.
+John Adams, with disturbing insight into the nature of things, spoke plainly that all democracies eventually commit suicide.
+But it’s not just democracies, it’s all forms of human government that self-destruct, which would include all churches with its Nice Young Man, grasping corporations, all John-and-Mary marriages, all ego-based friendships, all social contracts of every sort.

 But why should it be this way?
 Why are we so unstable?